openstack-k8s-operators/edpm-ansible/docs/source/testing_roles.rst

 Launch `make execute_molecule` to test all collections roles.

 Roles can be tested individually using the *molecule-venv* created by running `make execute_molecule`.
-The *molecule-venv* can also be manually created.
+The *molecule-venv* can also be created manually.

 .. code-block:: console

     % python3 -m venv molecule-venv
     % source molecule-venv/bin/activate
     (molecule-venv) % pip install --upgrade pip
-    (molecule-venv) % pip install molecule molecule-podman jmespath
+    (molecule-venv) % pip install -r molecule-requirements.txt

-Use the *molecule-venv* to test a specific role.
+Afterwards the *molecule-venv* can be used to test a specific role.
+Note however that not all roles can be tested in a container, some may require a full-fledged VM.
+To make sure your role can be tested in a container, check the `driver` section in the `molecule.yml` file.

 .. code-block:: console